 Employee deductions

-This section includes your deductions for retirement, healthcare, or other benefits.
+This section includes deductions from an employee’s pay for retirement, healthcare (including premium payments or any contributions to a health savings account), or other benefits.
 Our sample pay stub doesn’t have any employee deductions.

 Employer contributions